 How to Use Telegram for Business

 Telegram provides an easy yet impactful experience for businesses and customers alike.
-Small businesses will find the free version of the Telegram app sufficient for their use with the ability to schedule messages and more.
+Businesses can drive customers to chat with them via Telegram links or QR codes.
+Small businesses will find the free version of the Telegram app sufficient with the ability to schedule messages and more.

-Medium to large businesses can connect Telegram to a messaging platform like respond.io to enable auto-replies and bulk messaging, as well as automate marketing initiatives, sales cycles and customer support over Telegram.
+Medium to large businesses can connect Telegram to a messaging inbox like respond.io and integrate it with their business software or CRMs to perform tasks while chatting with customers.
+They can also enable auto-replies, push notifications and bulk messaging, as well as advanced automation.

 Let’s look into native Telegram features or capabilities that are ideal for businesses.